-Active members in good standing on the member roll as of April 15 of the election year are eligible to vote in the Bar’s general election, or the first business day after April 15 should it fall on a weekend or Bar holiday.
+Active members in good standing on the member roll as of April 10, 2023 are eligible to vote in the Bar’s general election.

 Eligible voters receive an email link to the general election ballot, as well as to the ballots for their D.C.
 Bar Communities, from an independent vendor administering the D.C.
 Bar elections.
 Eligible voters can also access their ballot via their D.C.
 Bar member account during the voting period.

 Voting takes place online only.
 Communities elections are included on the same ballot as the general election.